-Agreements, MOUs/MOAs With Tribes That are Currently in Effect
+Agreements, MOUs/MOAs with Tribes That are Currently in Effect

-Tribe Agencies Broad Agreement Name Current Contact(s) Phone # Activity Status Regional federally recognized tribes were invited as consulting parties NMDGF NHPA Section 106 PROGRAMMATIC AGREEMENT REGARDING COMPLIANCE WITH SECTION 106 OF THE NATIONAL HISTORIC PRESERVATION ACT FOR GRANTS FUNDED BY THE WILDLIFE AND SPORT FISH RESTORATION PROGRAM IN NEW MEXICO AMONG THE U.S. FISH AND WILDLIFE SERVICE, REGION 2, U.S. DEPARTMENT OF THE INTERIOR; THE NEW MEXICO STATE HISTORIC PRESERVATION OFFICER; AND THE NEW MEXICO DEPARTMENT OF GAME AND FISH Current Jack Young (505) 476- 8000 Jicarilla NMDGF Importation of fish and cervids into New Mexico, on the Jicarilla lands MEMORANDUM OF UNDERSTANDING BETWEEN THE JICARILLA GAME AND FISH DEPARTMENT AND NEW MEXICO DEPARTMENT OF GAME AND FISH REGARDING THE IMPORTATION OF FISH AND CERVIDS current Stewart Liley (505) 476- 8000
+Tribe Agencies Activity Agreement Name Status Contact Phone # Regional federally recognized tribes were invited as consulting parties NMDGF NHPA Section 106 PROGRAMMATIC AGREEMENT REGARDING COMPLIANCE WITH SECTION 106 OF THE NATIONAL HISTORIC PRESERVATION ACT FOR GRANTS FUNDED BY THE WILDLIFE AND SPORT FISH RESTORATION PROGRAM IN NEW MEXICO AMONG THE U.S. FISH AND WILDLIFE SERVICE, REGION 2, U.S. DEPARTMENT OF THE INTERIOR; THE NEW MEXICO STATE HISTORIC PRESERVATION OFFICER; AND THE NEW MEXICO DEPARTMENT OF GAME AND FISH current Jack Young (505) 476-8000 Jicarilla NMDGF Importation of fish and cervids into New Mexico, on the Jicarilla lands MEMORANDUM OF UNDERSTANDING BETWEEN THE JICARILLA GAME AND FISH DEPARTMENT AND NEW MEXICO DEPARTMENT OF GAME AND FISH REGARDING THE IMPORTATION OF FISH AND CERVIDS current Stewart Liley (505) 476-8000 Jemez NMDGF Tererro cave and protocol for traditional use of cultural sites by the Pueblo MEMORANDUM OFAGREEMENT BETWEEN THE PUEBLO OF JEMEZ AND THE STATE GAME COMMISSION THROUGH THE NEW MEXICO DEPARTMENT OF GAME AND FISH REGARDING THE CULTURAL HERITITAGE PROPERTY KNOWN AS TERRERO CAVE WITHIN THE TERRERO CAMPGROUND IN PECOS CANYON current Jack Young (505) 476-8000 Laguna NMDGF Fence construction on Laguna and Marques/L Bar eastern boundary MEMORANDUM OF AGREEMENT BETWEEN THE PUEBLO OF LAGUNA AND THE NEW MEXICO DEPARTMENT OF GAME AND FISH REGARDING THE REPLACEMENT OF A FENCE LINE ALONG THE SHARED BOUNDARY BETWEEN THE L-BAR WILDLIFE MANAGEMENT AREA AND THE PUEBLO OF LAGUNA, SANDOVAL COUNTY, NEW MEXICO current Jack Young (505) 476-8000